 Cash and Cash Equivalents - The Foundation considers all interest-bearing money market accounts with an initial maturity of three months or less at the date of purchase to be cash equivalents.
+At June 30, 2024 and 2023, the Foundation held no cash equivalents.
 Bank balances are insured up to \$250,000 through the Federal Deposit Insurance Corporation.
-During the years ended June 30, 2023 and 2022, the Foundation from time to time may have had amounts on deposit in excess of the insured limits.
-At June 30 2023 and 2022, the Foundation did not have any uninsured bank balances.
+During the years ended June 30, 2024 and 2023, the Foundation from time to time may have had amounts on deposit in excess of the insured limits.
+At June 30 2024 and 2023, the Foundation did not have any uninsured bank balances.

-Real Estate Investments - Real estate investments consist of donated properties, gifts of life estate properties, and land leased to tenants.
+Real Estate Investments - Real estate investments consist of donated properties and gifts of life estate properties.
 All real estate investments are presented at fair value with the exception of life estates, which are presented at fair value less a discount to present value.
 Real estate investments are appraised every two to three years and reviewed annually by management.